In this tutorial you will learn how to create headings in HTML.

 Headings help in defining the hierarchy and the structure of the web page content.

-HTML uses six levels of heading tags
+HTML offers six levels of heading tags,

 ExampleTry this code »